codyalmand/Password-Generator/README.md

 # Password-Generator
 <br><br>
 # User Story
-AS AN employee with access to sensitive data
-I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security.
+As an employee with access to sensitive data, I want to randomly generate a password that meets certain criteria so I can create a strong password that provides greater security.
 <br><br>
 # Acceptance Criteria
 1. I need a new secure password, when I click the button to generate a password, I am presented with a series of prompts for password criteria.